jjloomis/wordpress-adding-content-to-a-news-site/working-with-media/adding-an-mp3-to-a-post.md

 If necessary, export your Adobe Audition project as an MP3.

-**Note**: Before uploading your MP3, give it a relevant name following JAMS file and folder naming conventions.
+**Note**: Before uploading an MP3, give it a relevant name following JAMS file and folder naming conventions.

 1. In the Visual editor, position the cursor where you would like the MP3 to appear.
 2. Click the **Add Media** button.